-Five-page (maximum), double-spaced writing sample on a topic relevant to current events in the Middle East, abstract not included in five-page count
+Five-page (maximum), double-spaced writing sample on a topic relevant to current events in the Middle East, abstract not included in the five-page count

 College transcript (unofficial preferred, electronically).

-Format the email's subject according to the following model: “Last Name - Fall Internship Application”.
+Format the email's subject according to the following model: “Last Name - Summer 2023 Internship”.

-Please note that due to the large volume of applicants, only those selected for an interview will be contacted.
-Interested applicants from all academic backgrounds are encouraged to apply; however, preference will be given to those applicants with superior writing, organizational, word-processing, and Middle Eastern language skill.
+Due to the many applicants, only those selected for an interview will be contacted.
+Interested applicants from all academic backgrounds are encouraged to apply; however, preference will be given to those applicants with superior writing, organization, word-processing, and Middle Eastern language skill.

 Frequently Asked Questions

-Answers to common questions about the application process or the Leadership Development Internship Program can be found in our FAQ page.
+Answers to common questions about the application process or the Leadership Development Internship Program can be found on our FAQ page.